tuur/STPS/README.md

 ## Pattern Structure of Syntactic Trees

 This tool can be used for syntactic tree classification, based on the Syntax Tree Pattern Structure (STPS).
 This method is associated with, and described in [(Leeuwenberg et al., 2015)](link.springer.com/chapter/10.1007/978-3-319-19545-2_10).
+It was used for drug-drug interaction relation extaction.
 The ICFCA`15 conference slides can be found [here](https://github.com/tuur/STPS/raw/master/slides.pdf).
 The tool includes the following functionalities:

-* Tree Classification using Lazy Pattern Structure Classification
+* Tree Classification using Lazy Positive Hypothesis Classification (LPHC)
 * Class-characteristic Tree pattern extraction
 * Tree Classification based on Extracted Patterns